 While we will use the code method for the remainder of this tutorial series, let’s cover how the editor interface works for future reference.

 Select the Button node in the scene tree and then select the “Node” tab.
 Next, make sure that you have “Signals” selected.

 If you then select “pressed()” under “BaseButton” and click the “Connect…” button in the bottom right, you’ll open up the connection creation dialogue.

-The top-left section displays a list of your scene’s nodes with the emitting node’s name highlighted in red.
+The top of the dialogue displays a list of your scene’s nodes with the emitting node’s name highlighted in blue.
 Select the “Panel” node here.
-When you select a node, the NodePath at the bottom will automatically update to point to a relative path from the emitting node to the selected node.

 By default, the method name will contain the emitting node’s name (“Button” in

 And that concludes the guide on how to use the visual interface.
 However, this is a scripting tutorial, so for the sake of learning, let’s dive into the manual process!

 To accomplish this, we will introduce a function that is probably the most used by Godot programmers: Node.get_node().
 This function uses paths to fetch nodes anywhere in the scene, relative to the node that owns the script.

 For the sake of convenience, delete everything underneath

 You will fill out the rest of the script manually.